lacyyy/DZSimulator/docs/optimization-ideas.md

 - Don't clear color buffer? (skybox is always present)
 - Resolution scaling option
 - Grenade and player clip brushes in the same space should be converted into a normal solid brush
-- Limit FPS at 10 when window isn't in focus, and halt time?
+- Halt time when window isn't in focus?
 Also halt game server (Decrease server thread priority?)
+- Reduce DZSim's overlay lag when connected to csgo
+    - Really bad lag seems to be caused by the server not being able to keep up.
+Does `host_thread_mode 1` help?
+This command is hidden in CSGO (https://github.com/saul/cvar-unhide)
+        - Does this allow to periodically send `getpos` at a higher frequency into the console for a smoother overlay?
+Right now spamming getpos is only effective when sent at 64 Hz.